INTRODUCTION TO POLYNESIA

-Tohunga used a range of uhi (chisels) made from albatross or whale bone, which were attached to a wooden handle, and struck with a mallet.
-The Maori technique was more distinct than other Polynesian forms of hand-tapped tattooing because the designs created looked like grooves carved into the skin.
-Thus, it is more appropriate to call Maori tattooing “skin-carving.”
+Tohunga used a range of hand-tapping tools and also uhi (chisels) made from albatross or whale bone, which were attached to a wooden handle, and struck with a mallet.
+The chiseling technique was more distinct than other Polynesian forms of hand-tapped tattooing because the designs created looked like grooves carved into the skin.
+Thus, it is more appropriate to call this form of Maori tattooing “skin-carving.”

 Tattoo pigments for the face were typically created from the soot of burnt kauri gum mixed with pigeon fat, but for body tattooing colors made from awheto (caterpillar fungus) were used.
 Pigments were stored in small ornately carved vessels called oko that were often buried when not in use.
 Oko were handed down in the family because ownership of the pigment was an important factor, as it was believed that the mana of the owner could be transferred to the next generation.
 Accordingly, many sons requested that they be tattooed with pigment belonging to their fathers.
 Oko are extremely rare and only six are known to exist in the world today.

 Among the Maori, tattooing (ta moko) was also called “the fire (or oven) of tattooing.”
 This terminology referred to the intricate facial tattooing received by men called moko that, when chiseled into the epidermis, made the skin feel as if it was literally “on fire.”